Harvard Lecturer | Global Equity Investor | Bestselling Author of Boombustology

-Vikram has been an active participant in the financial markets for the last 20 years.
+Dr. Mansharamani has been an active participant in the financial markets for the last 20 years.
 His experience includes positions in management consulting, investment banking, and asset management.
-Analysis has been the focus of his professional endeavours and his current research interests include bubbles in both financial and non-financial markets, the unsustainable dynamics of food and fuel, and the relative value of experts vs. generalists in navigating complex uncertainties and risk.
+Analysis has been the focus of his professional endeavours, and his past research interests have included bubbles in both financial and non-financial markets, the unsustainable dynamics of food and fuel, and the relative value of experts vs. generalists in navigating complex uncertainties and risk.

 Currently a lecturer at Harvard University, Dr. Mansharamani teaches students to use multiple perspectives in making tough decisions.
 Previously, he was a lecturer at Yale University.
 In addition to teaching, he also advises several Fortune 500 CEOs to help them navigate the radical uncertainty in today’s business and regulatory environment, and he also regularly advises sovereign wealth funds, endowments, foundations, and family offices on how to manage their allocations in the face of overwhelming uncertainty.

 Dr. Mansharamani is also a frequent contributor to top publications such as Bloomberg, Fortune, Forbes, The New York Times, and many others.
 So valuable are his insights, that LinkedIn named Dr. Mansharamani #1 on their “10 Top Voices in Money and Finance” list in both 2015 and 2016, and Worth Magazine profiled him as one of the 100 most powerful people in global finance.